oddbird/oddsite/content/work/coachhub.rst

    :alt: design of sliding panel over calendar

    Interaction can become distracting if implemented for its own sake.
-   Sliding side panels and realtime chat, serve the needs of the user, highlighting particular features or important information.
+   Sliding side panels and realtime chat serve the needs of the user, highlighting particular features or important information.

 Usability Testing